AoukshanaVChaphekar/DL-Assignment-1/README.md

 ```

 ## Quesiton 10:
-Uncomment the line number 1442 to 1490 in train.py to obtain the accuracies for the following 3 configurations.
+Uncomment the line number 1374-1378,1386 1446-1493 in train.py to obtain the accuracies for the following 3 configurations.

 Execute the command
 ```python